 Setting the Tone

 David Troxel, the well-known author of the “Best Friends Approach to Alzheimer’s Care,” and an Alzheimer’s caregiver himself, tells a story of how he taught his mother’s caregiving aides how to prepare afternoon tea.
-His mother, who was born in Britain, was a daily tea drinker, and she preferred it just a certain way.
+His mother was a daily tea drinker, and she preferred it just a certain way.
 When she was new to living in a facility, Mr. Troxel realized he needed to teach her caregivers how to prepare her tea.
 None of the caregivers were personally accustomed to preparing tea, so he hosted a tea for them.
 He invited all the aides in her care facility to a tea party, he prepared tea for them, and then showed them how it was done.
 When the party was over, he felt he had accomplished his goal of ensuring the aides in her facility knew how to prepare tea for his mother.

 But he accomplished other things, as well.